Replacing a swamp cooler motor falls in the Do-It-Yourself category for a handy type of person.

 Century SVB2054 1/2-1/6 HP, 1725/1140 RPM, 56Z Frame, CCWLE Rotation, 1/2-Inch by 1-5/8-Inch Flat Shaft Evaporative Cooler Motor

-How To Change Out A Swamp Cooler Motor With Pictures
+How To Change Out and Replace a Swamp Cooler Motor

 - Remove side panels exposing the motor.

-- Loosen the bolts that keep the belt tight if necessary, Often this can be skipped and the belt taken off as the wheel is slowly turned.
+- Loosen the bolts that keep the belt tight if necessary.
+Often this can be skipped, and the belt is taken off as the wheel is slowly turned.

-- Both sides if the motor will have clamps that hold it in place.
-Simply unscrew them and the motor will come out.
+- Both sides of the motor will have clamps that hold it in place.
+Unscrew them, and the motor will come out.

-- The wiring will be under a face plate that needs removed.
-For 2 speed motors there will three connections High, Low, and Common.
+- The wiring will be under a face plate and needs to be removed.
+For 2-speed motors, there will be three connections High, Low, and Common.

-Every unit will be different on how tough they are stuck to the shaft sometime it is simpler to just buy a new pulley wheel.
+Every unit will be different on how tough they are stuck to the shaft sometimes; it is simpler to just buy a new pulley wheel.

-- Once the pulley is on the new motor next is to wire n the new motor.
+- Once the pulley is on the new motor, next is to wire in the new motor.

-- At this point everything is reverse of pulling it out.
-Put the clamp back on the motor that hold it in place and slip back on the belt.
+- At this point, everything is reverse of pulling it out.
+Put the clamp back on the motor that holds it in place and slip back on the belt.

-After verifying the which is high and low swap the wires to the new motor, and screw back on the face plate.
+After verifying the wiring for high and low, swap the wires to the new motor, and screw back on the faceplate.

-Replacing an evaporative cooler motor is an easy task but as with any project if you don’t have a construction/HVAC background than it may be best to hire someone.
+Replacing an evaporative cooler motor is an easy task, but as with any project, if you don’t have a construction/HVAC background, then it may be best to hire someone.

-The main steps are to remove the old motor install the new one wiring it in.
+The main steps are to remove the old motor and install the new one, wiring it in.

 Be sure to match the old and new motors and get the correct replacement.